 Acupuncturists must now be registered with the Chinese Medicine Board of Australia (CMBA) in order to offer acupuncture and Chinese medicine services to the public.
 From 2012, the Chinese medicine profession (acupuncturists and herbalists) joined the National Registration and Accreditation Scheme for the Health Professions, which is the same scheme that regulates medical practitioners, physiotherapists, chiropractors, dentists, nurses and midwives etc.

 Most acupuncturists registered with CMBA have a Bachelor degree with a 4-5 years full time university level study in Australia or overseas.
 To keep their licenses up-to-date, acupuncturists are required to complete Continue Professional Development (CPD) credits each year and stay current with their professional association membership.

-Registered acupuncturist with CMBA, Chen is a recognised acupuncture provider by all major health funds.”
+As a registered acupuncturist with CMBA, Andy Chen is a recognised acupuncture provider for Comcare and all major private health funds.”

 Check out Andy’s advice on "How to Find a Good Acupuncturist"